TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 25/2 Chronicles 25.8.md

 ---

-But if thou wilt go, do [valiantly], be strong for the battle: God will cast thee down before the enemy; for God hath power to help, and to cast down.
+But if you will go, take action, be strong for the battle.
+God will overthrow you before the enemy; for God has power to help, and to overthrow."